-Once you have made the decision to form an LLC or incorporate a new business in Nevada, one of the things that you would require is a Nevada business license unless statutorily exempted.
+Once you have made the decision to form an LLC or incorporate a new business in Nevada, one of the things you would require is a Nevada business license unless statutorily exempted.
 Where and how do you obtain a business license in the state of Nevada?

-The filing and payment towards State Business License for Nevada was initiated since October 1, 2009.
+The filing and payment for State Business License for Nevada was initiated since October 1, 2009.
 The application for business license is processed by the Secretary of State’s office.
-Earlier Nevada business license authority was was Department of Taxation but Pursuant to AB 146 passed by the 2009 Nevada Legislature, and codified in NRS Chapter 76 – the authority was transferred to the Secretary of State.
+Earlier Nevada business license authority was Department of Taxation but Pursuant to AB 146 passed by the 2009 Nevada Legislature, and codified in NRS Chapter 76 – the authority was transferred to the Secretary of State.

-It is important to understand that the Nevada State law requires every individual or entity preparing to conduct business in the state has to first obtain a business license, which has to be renewed annually.
+It is important to understand that the Nevada State law requires that every individual or entity preparing to conduct business in the state has to first obtain a business license, which has to be renewed annually.

 Note: There are certain businesses that may be exempt from the State Business License requirement and you can find out from the office of the Secretary of State whether your business is exempted or not.